agduan/HackMIT-2025/README.md

-# 🎤 Socrates - Live Presentation Coach
+# Ok, Socrates: A Live Presentation Coach
-Socrates is a presentation analyzer and note taker web app.
-It will listen to you give your presentation, take notes, and give feedback -- both as followup questions and how to improve your presenting skills.
+Ok, Socrates is a real-time presentation analyzer and note taker web app.
+It will transcribe and provide instant feedback on speaking pace, filler words, pauses, and sentiment during live presentations.

-This is for the education track at HackMIT 2025 and the Wispr Sponsor Challenge:
+This was made for the education track at HackMIT 2025 and the Wispr Sponsor Challenge.

-A real-time presentation analysis web app that provides instant feedback on speaking pace, filler words, pauses, and sentiment during live presentations.
-Built for the Wispr Challenge at HackMIT 2025.

-## ✨ Features
+## Features

-- **Real-time Speech-to-Text**: Uses Wispr API for accurate transcription
+- **Real-time Speech-to-Text**: Uses Google Cloud Speech-to-Text API for accurate transcription
 - **Live Feedback**: Get instant analysis every 5 seconds during your presentation
 - **Comprehensive Metrics**:
   - Speaking pace (WPM analysis)